alejandrabarcena/MusicPlayer/replit.md

 ## Overview

 This is a desktop music player application built with Python using Tkinter for the GUI and Pygame for audio playback functionality.
-The application provides a complete music player experience with playlist management, audio controls, volume adjustment, and metadata extraction capabilities.
+The application provides a complete music player experience with playlist management, audio controls, volume adjustment, metadata extraction, and classical music search capabilities.
 It supports common audio formats including MP3, OGG, and WAV files, with an intuitive graphical interface for managing and playing music collections.
+The application now includes integrated MusicBrainz API search functionality specifically designed for classical music discovery.

 ## User Preferences